kamranjon/gonz/README.md

 ### Conventions: ###

-* All pg views must be materialized views.
+* All pg data must be in regular views or materialized views.
 * All bq tables gotta be tables and not views (for now - JDBC limitation)
 * All nodes must use prefix defined in config.yml *(default: node_)*
 * All rels must use prefix defined in config.yml *(default: relationship_)*